Client of Simplified Living Solutions,

 Setting up a filing system on your own can be intimidating and overwhelming.
-FreedomFiler, based in San Diego CA, invented the self-purging filing system and offers its patent-pending filing techniques free to the public.
-Visit freedomfiler.com or dial 1-866-55-FILER to purchase a home filing kit which includes color-coded designer labels, illustrated instruction booklets, and "drop-in" how-to index cards showing you everything you need to know at a glance (including a color-coded filing index that’s easy to read).
-The kit comes with a simple set of peel-off labels for hanging files, plus hundreds more specific labels, and plenty of blank color-coded labels to customize your filing system to meet any household or home business need.
-FreedomFiler's revolutionary maintenance-free system frees you from cleaning out and reorganizing your filing cabinet for the rest of your life.
-Kits are available for $49.95.
+FreedomFiler, based in San Diego CA, invented the self-purging filing system and offers its filing techniques free to the public for non-commercial use.
+Visit freedomfiler.com or dial 1-866-55-FILER to purchase a home or business filing kit which includes color-coded designer labels and an illustrated instruction booklet.
+Filing kits offer pre-printed titles for hanging files and folders and plenty of blank color-coded labels to customize your filing system.
+FreedomFiler's maintenance-free system frees you from the hassle of cleaning out and reorganizing your filing cabinet for the rest of your life.
+Kits are available for $29.95.

 Article Offered Courtesy Of FreedomFiler, 635 C Street Suite #408, San Diego, CA 92101